How to Choose a Planner That Works for You

 The Joyful Life Planner enables you to achieve your goals with it’s monthly review and vision pages, as well as weekly goal tracking.

-The Joyful Life Planner is personal with an exclusive EXPLORE section to focus on what you truly want.
+The Joyful Life Planner is personal with an exclusive CLARIFY section to focus on what you truly want.

 The Joyful Life Planner is customizable so you can choose the pages and binding system you prefer.

 The Joyful Life Planner is inexpensive.
 The average price for the planners is $40 with some as high as $58.
-The Joyful Life Planner is very affordable at less than $20 plus the cost of printing (as low as $5).
+The Joyful Life Planner is very affordable at around $20 plus the cost of printing or you can grab the pre-printed version.

 No planner will magically solve all of your organizational problems, but finding a planner that works with your goals and your season of life is essential to living a joyful and purposeful life.